abodthedude25/cpsc526/assignment2/README.md

 ### 1. **Secure Handshake with SHA256**

--   **Server-Side Handshake Workflow**:
-    -   Server generates a random 8-character alphanumeric challenge (e.g., `1234abcd`).
-    -   Sends the challenge to the client.
-    -   Client appends the shared secret (`SECRET526`) to the challenge and computes SHA256.
-    -   Client sends the computed hash back to the server.
-    -   Server compares the received hash with its own hash (challenge + secret).
-If they match, sends "OK"; otherwise, disconnects.
--   **Security Mechanism**: Prevents unauthorized access by verifying client authenticity without exposing the secret directly.

----
+## The server and client establish a secure connection using a shared secret (SECRET526) verified via a SHA256 challenge-response protocol.
+When a client connects, the server generates an 8-character random challenge and sends it to the client.
+The client appends the shared secret to this challenge, computes its SHA256 hash, and returns it to the server.
+The server then compares this hash with its own computation of the challenge + secret.
+If they match, the handshake succeeds, and communication proceeds.

-### 2. **Command Support**
+### 2. **Command **

 #### **pwd**

+The pwd command retrieves the server’s current working directory.
+When the client sends this command, the server immediately responds with its full path (e.g., /home/issam).
+This command is straightforward and serves as a basic test of server responsiveness.

 -   **Usage**: `pwd`
--   **Client-Side**:
-    -   Sends "pwd" command to the server.
--   **Server-Side**:
-    -   Immediately responds with the server’s current working directory (e.g., `/home/issam/`).
-    -   Handles errors (e.g., permissions) and returns appropriate messages.
 -   **Example**:
     ```bash
     > pwd
-    Output: /home/services/
+    Output: /home/issam/
     ```

 #### **cd**

+The cd command changes the server’s working directory.
+The client sends the target directory name, and the server attempts to navigate to it.
+If successful, the server returns the new path; otherwise, it sends an error message (e.g., No such file or directory).
+This command also handles unusual directory names.

 -   **Usage**: `cd <dirname>`
--   **Client-Side**:
-    -   Sends the directory name (unusual names for directories are supported) to the server.
--   **Server-Side**:
-    -   Attempts to change the working directory.
-    -   Responds with the new directory path if successful, or an error message (e.g., `cd: No such file or directory`).
 -   **Example**:
     ```bash
     > cd proj